Network Traffic Analysis

 Volume-based Measurement: This technique quantifies the amount of data transmitted across the network during a specific period.
 Tools for volume-based measurement include SNMP (Simple Network Management Protocol).
 SNMP-based tools monitor and manage network devices and their functions, providing insights into device performance and traffic volumes.

-Flow-based Measurement: In this approach, network traffic is analyzed based on “flows”, where a flow represents a set of packets sharing common properties such as source IP, destination IP, and protocol.
+Flow-based Measurement: In this approach, network traffic is analyzed based on “flows”, where a flow represents a set of data packets sharing common properties such as source IP, destination IP, and protocol.
 Tools for flow-based measurement include NetFlow, IPFIX, and sFlow, which provide granular insights into traffic patterns.

-Network traffic measurement is a crucial aspect of network traffic analysis that provides insights into network utilization, supports effective bandwidth management, aids in troubleshooting, and bolsters network security.
+Network traffic measurement is a crucial aspect of network traffic analysis that provides insights into network utilization, supports effective bandwidth usage, aids in troubleshooting, and bolsters network security.
 Network operators can effectively manage and secure their networks with tools like Kentik that offer advanced measurement capabilities.

 Methods of Network Traffic Analysis